Mahdi2912/Daily-Fun/daily_digest.md

 🧐 Fun Fact #1:
 276 is the highest number of rounds in boxing history, in a bare-knuckle fight in 1825 that saw Jack Jones beat Patsy Tunney after 4hr 30min.

+🧐 Fun Fact #2:
+132 is the number of runs Pakistan was shot out o hand over the World cup trophy to a strong australian team in the Cricket World Cup 1999.